okta/terraform-provider-okta/website/docs/d/app.html.markdown

 ---
-layout: "okta"
+layout: 'okta'
-page_title: "Okta: okta_app"
+page_title: 'Okta: okta_app'
-sidebar_current: "docs-okta-datasource-app"
+sidebar_current: 'docs-okta-datasource-app'
 description: |-
   Get an application of any kind from Okta.
 ---

 # okta_app

-Use this data source to retrieve the collaborators for a given repository.
+Use this data source to retrieve an application from Okta.

 ## Example Usage